 Simple: use Command & Control to set tasks and objectives, the What.

 Collective intelligence is a process of co-construction.
 It is not a matter of co-creating in order to find an original, disruptive or new solution.
-It’s not about co-llaborating by sharing ideas.
-It is a matter of hybridizing ideas shared by people in order to bring forth a viable, robust, durable solution.
+It is not about co-llaborating by sharing ideas.
+It is a matter of hybridizing ideas from several people in order to bring forth a viable, durable, robust solution.
 Co-construction is also the demonstration of one’s belief in another’s intelligence.

 Lessons learned: if you organize co-construction with people who have a status, a degree, a power, you will construct a groundless solution and contribute to the disengagement of teams.